Celebrated magazine editor, Tina Brown, observed earlier this month that President Obama’s recent speeches raise more questions than they answer:

 It’s a strange paradox for a great wordsmith, but whenever Obama makes an important policy speech these days he leaves everyone totally confused.
 His first health-care press conference . . . left his hopeful followers utterly baffled about what they were being asked to support.

 “Does Obama create confusion on purpose?” she wondered.
-No. After much thoughtful consideration, she came to the conclusion that . . .
+No. After much consideration she decided . . .

-the real reason this gifted communicator has become so bad at communicating is that he doesn’t really believe a word that he is saying.
-(Click here for full article.)
+the real reason this gifted communicator has become so bad at communicating is that he doesn’t really believe a word that he is saying (from The Daily Beast, 12/3/09).

 We know this phenomenon isn’t limited to politics.
 In a yet-unpublished manuscript, author Jim Van Yperen observed: